varun-jalandery/tictactoe/README.md

 $ ./install_node.sh
 ```

 To build the solution, run the below command.
+Build will install the dependencies and run the tests.
 ```sh
 $ ./build.sh
 ```